Monster Hunter (video game): Expansions and ports

-A new version called Monster Hunter G was released in Japan for the PlayStation 2.
+A new version called Monster Hunter G was released in Japan for the PlayStation 2 on January 20, 2005.
 It was meant to be an expansion for the original Japanese Monster Hunter.
 It was later ported to the PlayStation Portable in Japan and released in America and Europe under the title Monster Hunter Freedom.
 Some of the expanded content included Dual Swords (import from North America version), monster color changes and other monster varieties with varying difficulty.
-Monster Hunter G was released on April 23, 2009, for the Wii with the Monster Hunter Tri demo.
+Monster Hunter G was released on April 23, 2009, for the Wii in Japan with the Monster Hunter Tri demo.
 There was also an extra package which included a special edition classic controller.

 Reception

-The game received “mixed or average" reviews according to video game review aggregator Metacritic.
+The game received "mixed or average" reviews according to video game review aggregator Metacritic.
 In Japan, Famitsu gave it a score of all four eights, for a total of 32 out of 40.

 Sequels

 Monster Hunter 2 was released in Japan on February 16, 2006; Monster Hunter Freedom 2, based on Monster Hunter 2, was released worldwide throughout 2007.
 Monster Hunter Freedom Unite is another expansion to the PSP Monster Hunter game.

 Monster Hunter Tri was originally announced for the PlayStation 3 but was switched to the Wii.
 It features new mission modes as well as new monsters and items.
 This information was revealed in 2007 at Nintendo's Japanese press conference.

 Monster Hunter 4 was released on the Nintendo 3DS in Japan on September 14, 2013.
 On January 26, 2014, Monster Hunter 4G was released in Japan, and on February 13, 2015, under the name Monster Hunter 4 Ultimate, was released worldwide.

-Monster Hunter: World was released worldwide on January 26, 2018, for PlayStation 4 and Xbox One, with a Microsoft Windows version released August 9, 2018.
+Monster Hunter: World was released worldwide on January 26, 2018, for PlayStation 4 and Xbox One, with a Windows version released August 9, 2018.
 On September 6, 2019, Monster Hunter World: Iceborne, a major paid expansion for World, was released worldwide, with a PC version releasing January 9, 2020.

-Monster Hunter Rise was released worldwide on March 26, 2021, for Nintendo Switch, with a Microsoft Windows version released January 12, 2022.
-A major paid expansion, Monster Hunter Rise Sunbreak, was released worldwide on June 30, 2022, for Nintendo Switch and Microsoft Windows.
+Monster Hunter Rise was released worldwide on March 26, 2021, for Nintendo Switch, with a Windows version released January 12, 2022.
+A major paid expansion, Monster Hunter Rise Sunbreak, was released worldwide on June 30, 2022, for Nintendo Switch and Windows.

+Monster Hunter Wilds was released worldwide on February 28, 2025, for PlayStation 5, Xbox Series X and Series S, and Windows.